Michaelswigart/Note-Taker/README.md

 # Note-Taker
-when you forget thing and need to take notes
+when you forget something thing and need to take notes